redprivate/dndlexikon/lexikon.md

 - **Components:** V, S
 - **Duration:** Instantaneous
 ___
 A creature you touch regains a number of hit points equal to 1d8 + your spellcasting ability modifier.
-This spell has no effect on undead or constructs.***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the healing increases by 1d8 for each slot level above 1st.
+This spell has no effect on undead or constructs.
+<br><br>**At Higher Levels:** When you cast this spell using a spell slot of 2nd level or higher, the healing increases by 1d8 for each slot level above 1st.

 ### Dancing Lights
 *Evocation cantrip*